kimeva/twine/README.md

 Twine is a command line tool for managing your strings and their translations.
 These are all stored in a master text file and then Twine uses this file to import and export localization files in a variety of types, including iOS and Mac OS X `.strings` files and Android `.xml` files.
 This allows individuals and companies to easily share translations across multiple projects, as well as export localization files in any format the user wants.

+## Setting Up Ruby

+You may skip this section if you've already set up your Ruby environment.

+### Setting up `rbenv`

+	$ brew update
+	$ brew install rbenv

 ## Install

 ### From Source